Actindo-AG/Documentation/Payments/Integration/01_EstablishConnection.md

 ![Connections](../../Assets/Screenshots/Payments/Settings/ChangeConnections.png "[Connections]")

-1. Select the checkbox of the connection you want to edit.
+1. Click the checkbox on the left to select the connection you want to edit.
    The editing toolbar is displayed above the list of connections.
 2. Click the ![Edit](../../Assets/Icons/Edit01.png "[Edit]") button

     The *Edit connection* view is displayed.

-    > [Info] Depending on the driver of the connection, the *Credentials* as well as the *Settings* tab are displayed in the *Edit connection* view.
+    > [Info] Depending on the driver, the *Credentials* as well as the *Settings* tab are displayed in the *Edit connection* view.

     ![Connection credentials](../../Assets/Screenshots/Payments/Settings/EditConnectionCredentials.png "[Connection credentials]")